jpmorganchase/anu/docs/api/classes/Axis.md

 Defines the passed node as the parent of the current node.
 The node will remain exactly where it is and its position / rotation will be updated accordingly.
+If you don't want to preserve the current rotation / position, assign the parent through parent accessor.
 Note that if the mesh has a pivot matrix / point defined it will be applied after the parent was updated.
 In that case the node will not remain in the same space as it is, as the pivot will be applied.
 To avoid this, you can set updatePivot to true and the pivot will be updated to identity